lmarkley/lmarkley.github.io/_posts/2015-07-31-favorite-apps.md

 I recommend Dispatch to people who like combining the use of other services with their email workflow, and who might be considered "power users".
 It is a powerful tool if you know how to use it.

+*Update* Dispatch recently solidified its position as my favorite email app by adding iPad support and updating some actions.
+For me, this is wonderful news because it reduces the number of email clients on iOS I now use to *one*.

 [Dispatch: Action-based email](http://www.dispatchapp.net)

 ### Task manager: Todoist